'I didn't think I would ever sit down and enjoy a Christmas meal'

 "It affected every aspect of my life – the biggest thing, initially, was I was taken out of school.
 It affected my joy as I didn't know how to have fun anymore," she said.

-She sought access to Child and Adolescent Mental Health Services (CAMHS) and has been recovered for the past eight years.
+She sought access to Child and Adolescent Mental Health Services (CAMHS) and has been able to manager her eating disorder for the past eight years.

 She said everyone will have a different story.